Kubernetes Remote Scanner

 ℹ️

-If you use a different role than the standard harvesting role, that role must have the same AssumeRolePolicy (Trust policy) to the ICS Installation role (for example, arn:aws:iam::{account_id}:role/rapid7-consolidated).
+If you use a different role than your existing harvesting role, the new role must have the same AssumeRolePolicy (trust policy) as the harvesting role (for example, arn:aws:iam::{account_id}:role/rapid7-consolidated).

 Azure (AKS)